sudoroom/sudo-humans/readme.markdown

 hackerspace membership server for sudoroom

+WARNING!
+We are in the process of implementing features to support multiple collectives/organizations on a single instance of sudo-humans but this work is not yet complete.
+Expect things to be broken.
+Go back to when this notice disappears to get something that works.

 # get it running

 > _This application is known to work with version `0.10.21` of `node`.
 There is an issue with the `canvas` module, but once it is updated you should be able to run with version `0.12` of `node`._